RobertoDF/openscope_psycode/Task_parameters.md

     T_tau2 = X / 1.776
     T_tau1 = 0.776 * (X / 1.776)

+If we choose a duration of `1268 s`:

+    T_tau2 = 714 s
+    T_tau1 = 554 s

-See "Duration of the short & long sections within each CDT" below.
+See "Duration of the short & long sections within each CDT" below for details.

 ## Duration of the pre and post blocks